jasp-stats/jaspMetaAnalysis/inst/help/RobustBayesianMetaAnalysis.md

 The direction of the expected effect size (the publication bias adjusted models with one-sided weight functions and PET-PEESE publication bias adjustments are not symmetrical around zero).

 #### Model type
-Either one of the three pre-specified model types corresponding to the models introduced in Bartoš et al. (2021) and Maier, Bartoš & Wagenmakers (in press), or a custom ensemble.
+Either one of the three pre-specified model types corresponding to the models introduced in Bartoš et al. (2023) and Maier, Bartoš & Wagenmakers (2023), or a custom ensemble.
-- RoBMA-PSMA corresponds to the 36 model ensemble that combines selection models and PET-PEESE adjustment for publication bias adjustment component (from Bartoš et al., 2021)
+- RoBMA-PSMA corresponds to the 36 model ensemble that combines selection models and PET-PEESE adjustment for publication bias adjustment component (from Bartoš et al., 2023)
-- RoBMA-PP corresponds to the 12 model ensemble that uses PET-PEESE adjustment for publication bias adjustment component (from Bartoš et al., 2021)
+- RoBMA-PP corresponds to the 12 model ensemble that uses PET-PEESE adjustment for publication bias adjustment component (from Bartoš et al., 2023)
-- RoBMA-original corresponds to the 12 model ensemble that uses two two-sided weight functions for publication bias adjustment component (from Maier, Bartoš & Wagenmakers, in press)
+- RoBMA-original corresponds to the 12 model ensemble that uses two two-sided weight functions for publication bias adjustment component (from Maier, Bartoš & Wagenmakers, 2023)
 - Custom allows specifying a custom model ensemble under the `Models` section

 #### Prior scale